raphaelreyna/latte/README.md

   -d Path to .json file to be used as the details to fill in to the tamplate.

 Other:
-    The final argument is optional and should be a path to resources needed for compilation, if needed.
+    The final argument is optional and should be a path to resources needed for compilation.
     Resources are any files that are referenced in the .tex file such as image files.
 ```